-Step Four: Written Proposal Finalised and Ready to be Submitted (by 30 Apr or 30 Sep)
+Step Three: Written Proposal Finalised and Submitted by 30 Apr / 30 Sep

 The Executive Committee of GSI meets after 30 April and 30 September to make funding decisions.

 How GSI Funds

 - Starting Small -- Wherever possible, GSI will be looking to start on a small scale, e.g., for a retail business start running it small-scale from your home before renting a shop, pilot one training session and evaluate the results before launching a full program, or equip one person with a vocation and see how they do.
 This tests the idea, gives OM the opportunity to learn and gain experience before expanding or taking on bigger demands, and avoids big disappointments.

 - Shared Contribution -- GSI does not provide 100% funding except in exceptional cases.
 OM Fields and OM-ers are expected to contribute their own resources and fund-raising efforts.

 - Loans -- Most of GSI's funding is likely to be by way of interest-free loan.
 Successful enterprises should give back so that other global south initiatives can benefit.

 - Staging -- The funding may be released in part, i.e., in stages over time, as progress is made and as milestones are achieved.

 - Last Funder for Capital -- Where funding is for large set-up capital costs, e.g., purchasing land or property, we are usually the last funder, i.e., we will release our funds only when all the rest of the funding has been raised.

 - Return of un-used funds -- Where any GSI funding is not used for the stated purposes, it must be returned to GSI.